Heathcliff (comic strip): Animated series

 Two animated TV series based on the strip, both simply named Heathcliff, were created.
 Although Heathcliff does not speak in the comic strip, both animated versions of the character were voiced by Mel Blanc.
-Heathcliff was one of the last original characters Blanc would voice before his death in 1989.
+Heathcliff was one of the last original characters Blanc voiced before his death in 1989.

 The first Heathcliff was produced by Ruby-Spears Productions and debuted in 1980.
-The first season featured segments with Dingbat and the Creeps (Dingbat is the vampire dog (Frank Welker) accompanied by Spare Rib the skeleton and Nobody the jack-o-lantern who were both voiced by Don Messick), which were created by Ruby-Spears for the show, and the second season featured fellow comic strip character Marmaduke (voiced by Paul Winchell).
+The first season featured segments with Dingbat and the Creeps (Dingbat is the vampire dog, who was voiced by Frank Welker, accompanied by Spare Rib the skeleton and Nobody the jack-o-lantern who were both voiced by Don Messick), which were created by Ruby-Spears for the show, and the second season featured fellow comic strip character Marmaduke (voiced by Paul Winchell).
 This version is sometimes seen on Boomerang.

 In 1984, the second Heathcliff debuted, which was produced by DIC Entertainment.
 This series featured segments with the Catillac Cats (AKA Cats and Co. by the end credits of the show), which is why this version is sometimes referred to as Heathcliff and the Catillac Cats.
 In 2005, Shout!
 Factory released a Volume 1 DVD for the show, featuring the first 24 episodes of the series.
 Since then, Mill Creek Entertainment has gained the license and released the show on DVD, with a ten-episode best-of compilation entitled King of the Beasts and two volumes that cover Season 1; volume 1 contains 32 episodes, while volume 2 has the remaining 33.

 In 2021, the film and TV rights of Heathcliff were acquired by Legendary.

 Film

 In 1986, Heathcliff: The Movie debuted in theaters.
-It was an anthology film, which consisted of seven episodes from the 1984 series.
+It was an anthology film which consisted of seven episodes from the 1984 series.
 The film was released on VHS by Paramount Home Video in 1988.

-In the 2007 Argentine-Italian film Noah's Ark, Heathcliff made a cameo along with the other animals by Noah's attention.
+In the 2007 Argentine-Italian animated film Noah's Ark, a character looking like Heathcliff pops up in a crowd scene with the other animals.

-Additionally, a CGI animated film has been in development for many years.
-A trailer called Heathcliff in Bad Kitty was released in 2010, but the movie itself was never released.
+A CGI-animated Heathcliff film was in development for several years.
+In 2010, a trailer for Heathcliff in Bad Kitty was released, but the movie itself never materialized.

 As of 2021, Legendary Entertainment has plans to simultaneously develop a TV series and film based on the Heathcliff comics.
 Gallagher will produce the film alongside Steve Waterman.